Rock Hudson: Early life

 Hudson was born Roy Harold Scherer Jr. on November 17, 1925, in Winnetka, Illinois, the only child of Katherine (née Wood), a homemaker and later telephone operator, and Roy Harold Scherer Sr., an auto mechanic.
-His father was of German and Swiss descent, while his mother had English and Irish ancestry.
+His father was of German and Swiss descent, while his mother was of Irish ancestry.
 He was raised as a Roman Catholic.
 During the Great Depression, Hudson's father lost his job and abandoned the family.
 Hudson's parents divorced when he was four years old; a few years later, in 1932, his mother married Wallace Fitzgerald, a former Marine Corps officer whom young Roy despised.
 Roy was adopted by Fitzgerald, and his legal name then became Roy Harold Fitzgerald.
 The marriage eventually ended in a bitter divorce and produced no children.

 Hudson attended New Trier High School in Winnetka, the same high school as fellow movie stars Charlton Heston and Ann-Margret.
 At some point during his teenage years, he worked as an usher in a movie theater and developed an interest in acting.
 He tried out for a number of school plays, but failed to win any roles because he could not remember his lines, a problem that continued to occur through his early acting career.